Devin White: 2022 season

 On April 27, 2022, the Buccaneers exercised the fifth-year option on White's contract.
-In Week 10, White had nine tackles, two sacks, a forced fumble and recovery in a 21-16 win over the Seahawks, earning NFC Defensive Player of the Week.
+He was named NFC Defensive Player of the Month for September.
+In Week 10, White had nine tackles, two sacks, a forced fumble and recovery in a 21-16 win over the Seattle Seahawks, earning NFC Defensive Player of the Week.
+He finished the 2022 season with 5.5 sacks, 124 total tackles (73 solo), five passes defended, two forced fumbles, and three fumble recoveries.

 2023 season

 During the 2023 offseason, White requested a trade from the Buccaneers after failing to negotiate a contract extension.
+He finished the 2023 season with 2.5 sacks, 83 total tackles (49 solo), two interceptions, and six passes defended.

 Philadelphia Eagles

 On March 18, 2024, the Philadelphia Eagles signed White to a one-year, $7.5 million contract.
 On October 8, he was released, having never played a snap for the team.

 Houston Texans

 On October 23, 2024, White was signed by the Houston Texans.
+He appeared in seven games in the 2024 season.

 Las Vegas Raiders

 On March 28, 2025, White signed with the Las Vegas Raiders.
+That year, he set a Raiders franchise record for most tackles in a season.
+He finished the 2025 season with 2.5 sacks, 174 total tackles (95 solo), one interception, and three passes defended.

+Detroit Lions

+On August 1, 2026, White signed with the Detroit Lions on a one-year contract.